Transition conversations from bot to human

 Routing messages between user and agent

 After the agent connects to the bot, the bot begins to route messages between user and agent.
-Although it may appear to the user and the agent that they are chatting directly with each other, they are exchanging messages via the bot.
-The bot receives messages from the user and sends those messages to the agent.
-Likewise, it receives messages from the agent and sends those messages to the user.
+Although it may appear to the user and the agent that they are chatting directly with each other, they are actually exchanging messages via the bot.
+The bot receives messages from the user and sends those messages to the agent, and in turn receives messages from the agent and sends those messages to the user.

 In more advanced scenarios, the bot can assume responsibility beyond merely routing messages between user and agent.
 For example, the bot may decide which response is appropriate and simply ask the agent for confirmation to proceed.